How to define your Customer Health Score?

 Understanding Customer Health Score, Customer Churn, and their relation

-Customer Churn: When a customer stops buying a product or unsubscribes from a service, it is called customer churn.
+Customer Churn: It is used to define a situation when a customer stops buying a product or unsubscribes from a service.
 Customer success managers have a primary objective to arrest the customer churn.
 They also need to keep increasing the portfolio.
 All this must be managed under an already established customer success initiative or one that is in process.
-Such a process can be made more efficient and effective with the aid of a Customer Health Score.
-Customer Health Score must be an inherent part of the Customer Success initiative to provide meaningful insights to the CSMs.
+It helps to make such a process more efficient and effective.
+It must be an inherent part of the Customer Success initiative to provide meaningful insights to the CSMs.

-Customer Health Score (CHS): CHS or Customer Health Scorecard is a metric that any business entity should use for its customer success management.
+Customer Health Scorecard: It is a metric that any business entity should use for its customer success management.
 This score helps in determining the probability of a customer to churn.

 A customer health scorecard should help a customer success manager to move beyond instincts.
 An informed decision based on real-time data is always more efficient.
 How the data is collected, how it is segregated, how it is analyzed, which parameters are used, are all important questions.
 Answers to this will help in defining the process.
 Actions can then be plugged in based on the Customer Health Scores that the system calculates.

-Key benefits of using a Customer Health Score: These will also be understood better when the parameters of a Customer Health Score are explained ahead in this article.
-Most importantly, the Customer Health Score acts as an early warning system.
-If usage is decreasing in terms of time, frequency and spread of the features, the same will get reflected in the Customer Health Score.
+Key benefits of using a Customer Health Score: These will also be understood better when the parameters of a CHS are explained ahead in this article.
+Most importantly, it acts as an early warning system.
+If usage is decreasing in terms of time, frequency and spread of the features, the same will get reflected in the this Health Score.
 The parameters also give long term indications.
 It helps in identifying the satisfaction levels of the users.
 It also estimates whether they would be willing to recommend the service to others, thereby helping in business growth.

-Customer Health Score is meaningful only if it is designed on the aspects that suit your business needs.
-Key aspects that are measured as part of the Customer Health Score are:
+The Customer Health Score is meaningful only if it is designed on the aspects that suit your business needs.
+Key aspects that are measured as a part of it are:

 The more a customer uses the product or service, the more the value the customer derives from it.
 A measure of this engagement is therefore important.
 The duration of engagement, how smooth and effortless it is will be an important yardstick.